sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/prometheus.md

 Both help you get Sensu observability data into Prometheus.

 {{% notice note %}}
-**NOTE**: The Sensu Prometheus plugins are examples of Sensu's metrics processing and storage integrations.
+**NOTE**: The Sensu Prometheus plugins are examples of Sensu's status and metrics processing and storage integrations.
 To find more integrations, search [Bonsai, the Sensu asset index](https://bonsai.sensu.io/).
 {{% /notice %}}